praveen18k/shell-practice/README.md

-# Git connectivity to GitHub
+# GitHub access from local git
 1. Go to home folder
     $ cd /c/devops-practice/shell-practice/
 2. Create SSH key, it will create 2 new keys under c/user/username